Skip to content

 Loss & Training

-• The FAN regularizer is added to the standard SFT/PPO loss, with \(\alpha\) controlling the regularization weight.
+• The FAN regularization is added to standard SFT/PPO losses, with \(\alpha\) controlling the weight.

-• Advantage functions are estimated via GAE; the value network is trained with MSE loss.
+• GAE is used to estimate the advantage function, and the value network is trained with MSE loss.

 Key Experimental Results